Marked Revised 6.17.23

 Wherever possible, votes to be presented to the Council at regular meetings shall be included in the published meeting materials.
 When possible, amendments to motions shall be presented in written form to the Chairperson at the meeting and reflected verbatim in the minutes of the meeting.
 The Chairperson, or in his or her absence, the Vice-Chairperson shall introduce the issue subject to the vote; ask for two motions to approve presenting the issue for a vote; ask for any discussion on the issue subject to a vote, permitting time for such discussion; upon conclusion of discussion, ask for a roll call vote on the issue; and, except as otherwise permitted in the Bylaws, shall tally such votes and communicate whether the vote has passed.

 The Minutes shall reflect the final motion wording and action taken on the motion by the Council.

 The Chairperson (or designee) will conduct a public comment session at each scheduled meeting of the Council.
 Individuals will be asked to sign-up to make public comment.
 Written comments will be made part of the minutes.
 The Chairperson may limit the time for comment based upon number or requests or the length of the planned agenda.

 Bylaws Appendix D: Guiding Principles of the National Council on Disability

 On Matters of Disability Policy.

-In view of the robust strategic plan and comprehensive policy roadmap currently in place for the Council, the Council has chosen not to currently exercise the permissive authority to establish this appendix under the bylaws.
+In view of the robust strategic plan and comprehensive policy roadmap in place for the Council, the Council has chosen not to currently exercise the permissive authority to establish this appendix under the Bylaws.